 The “most decent mountain bikes with full-suspension start at around $1,800 to $2,000.
 But, if you are on a budget, Diamondback does a pretty fair job of covering a broad spectrum of entry-level options with the Atroz 1, Atroz 2, and Atroz 3: three models that go from $800 to $1,500.
 They're based on a simple but durable single-pivot full-suspension system,” explains Diamondback Vice President of Product Development Michael Brown.
 In contrast, linkage-driven single-pivot suspension systems—like the Level Link suspension on the Release 5C Carbon ($4,249.99)—cost more but offer greater tuning capability.

 Also on the lower-end of the price scale, Specialized offers the Pitch 27.5 ($520), GT Bicycles has the Aggressor Sport ($475), and Trek provides the Marlin 5 ($549.99), to name a few.
 By comparison, the lowest price tag from Revel is $4,999 while Alchemy’s is $2,999.

-Don’t forget to budget for your accessories, too, like bike shorts and chamois (pull-on padding that helps to protect the groin), a helmet, gloves, and footwear, notes Audia.
+Don’t forget to budget for your accessories and gear, too, like bike shorts and chamois (pull-on padding that helps to protect the groin), a helmet, gloves, and footwear, notes Audia.